Ferdi-FM/menta_track/README.md

       - Today:         Displays whats planed for Today and what you already gave Feedback to
       - Week Overview: Displays all your individual weekly plans
       - Overview:      Displays the mean-Value of all your tasks for each weekly plan and tracks activities you gave especially good Feedback to
-    - Weekplan View: You can tap on the calendar-header to get a day-summary.
+    - Week-plan View:  You can tap on the calendar-header to get a day-summary.
 Tap on the Appbar or the item in the Drop-Down Menu on the top right to open a Week summary
+      - Day-Overview:  Displays a Summary of alle the answered Feedback for a single Day.
+Includes the best rated Activities, a Progress Display in form of a growing tree(animates from the last day and adds whats been done this day) and a radar-Chart
+      - Week-Overview: Displays a Summary of the whole week.
+Includes the best rated Activities, the growing Tree progress Display (animates from 0 to the percent of answered Activities this week, and a normal Graph with the mean-Values for each day
-4. **Customization**: Adjust settings to suit personal preferences and needs and add a Name so the App gets more personal :) (other customization includes accentcolor, images, sounds, time for Notifications)
+3. **Customization**: Adjust settings to suit personal preferences and needs and add a Name so the App gets more personal :) (other customization includes accentcolor, images, sounds, time for Notifications)

 ---